wso2/ETAC/outlooks/serverless4integration_outlook.md

 ### Software Trends
 We have identified Ten Governing Forces Shaping Technology [[26](https://hackernoon.com/catalysts-inhibitors-and-transformers-ten-governing-forces-shaping-technology-57a793bfbf0)].
-Among them there are three major forces in the area of software development that are acting as positive drivers for serverless computing.
+Among them there are two major forces in the area of software development that are acting as positive drivers for serverless computing.

 First, even as software is becoming a greater part of our lives [[9](https://a16z.com/2011/08/20/why-software-is-eating-the-world/)], we face a severe shortage of skilled developers, which will continue to get worse.
-Since by raising abstractions, serverless architectures lower the minimum bar required and broaden the developer pool, the shortage of developers also acts as a driver for adopting serverless computing.
+Since by raising abstractions, serverless architectures lower the minimum bar required and broaden the developer pool, the shortage of developers  acts as a driver for adopting serverless computing.

 Second, a key goal of software architectures has been reducing complexity.
 Serverless computing is a significant step toward reducing complexity as it abstracts layers below the code, such as deployment, hardware, and configuration, lowering the knowledge  required from the developers and increasing their effectiveness.